fdve/bcs_compiler_implementation/README.md

 Run the get_depends.sh script to install all the dependencies needed for the compiler and for the compilers test framework.

 ### Tested
-[] test compiler on MacOS?
-Of laten we dat zitten?
-[x] test compiler on WSL2
-[x] test compiler on Ubuntu distro itself
-    [x] ran the get_depends, gtest framework worked, but might need a clean ubuntu install
-    [x] now test some sample programs

-The compiler has been tested with the following program versions : flex 2.6.4 bison 3.5.1 gcc and g++ 9.4 make 4.2.1 libgtest 1.10.0-2

-The compiler has been tested on a 5.10.16.3-microsoft-standard-WSL2 Linux kernel inside of Windows 10, as well as also on an operatating system running Ubuntu 20.04.5 LTS,
+The compiler has been tested on a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, as well as also on an operatating system running Ubuntu 20.04.5 LTS.

-and the third platform (maybe test on MacOs? )

-(test on linux standalone VM version here compiler here)

-[x] make sure that both test platforms had the same bison flex c++ make etc

-### Compiler interface
-Should we talk about the supported flags etc?
+The versions of the tools which were used during testing :
+1. flex 2.6.4
+2. bison 3.5.1
+3. gcc and g++ 9.4
+4. make 4.2.1
+5. libgtest 1.10.0-2

 ### Language Reference
 The compiler compiles source programs which are written in a toy language called Star.
-The reference for this language can be find the root git directory, named langref_star.pdf.
-A couple of sample programs written in the Star language can be found in directory Y.
+The reference for the Star language can be found the root directory, named language_reference_star.pdf.
+A couple of sample programs written in the Star language can be found in the root directory /star_examples.

 ### Compiling a Star program
-To compile a Star program, the following command can be used : make compile; ./star_compiler my_star_file.star --d=star_output.s; gcc star_output.s -o; ./a.out; echo $?
+To compile a Star program, the following command can be used:
+`make compiler; ./star_compiler test_file.star --d=star_output.s; gcc star_output.s; ./a.out;`
-This will compile the compiler, then feed the my_star_file.star to the compiler together with the --d  flag determining the location of the output file to be in the same directory with the name star_output.s, afterwards compiling the generated assembly with gcc, and finally executing the compiled program.
+This will compile the compiler, then feed the test_file.star to the compiled compiler.
+The --d flag determines the location of the output Assembly, which in this case is a file named star_output.s in the same directory.

-### Common mistakes
-The Star language control flow statements all begin with an uppercase character.
-Therefore, a common mistake would be to make if (a > b) or if a > b instead of If a > b or If a > b.
+Afterwards the generated assembly is compiled with gcc, and finally the compiled assembly is executed.

+`echo $?` can be used in bash after executing the compiled assembly to print the return value returned by the start function.
+Keep in mind that this value ranges from 0 - 255, but can be useful when checking the result of a simple calculation.

+Other flags which can be supplied while compiling a program are -ast for printing the abstract syntax tree and -tac for printing the generated three-address code.

+### Possible syntax errors
-Another thing to keep in mind that i++ is not currently supported by the compiler, use i += 1 instead.
+Keep in mind that all the Star language control flow statements begin with an uppercase character.
+Also, incrementing a variable like i++ is not currently supported by the compiler, therefore use i += 1 instead.

 ### Running the test framework
-`make compiler` // compiles the Star compiler

-The Compiler can be compiled using the make command, followed by passing a Star source file to the compiled binary : make;
-./star_compiler my_star_source_file.star

-Sample star source files can be find in the ./source/test_framework/tests directroy
+The test framework can be running the following command:

-Compiling required gcc?, make, flex and bison,

-The /source directory is where the source code of the compiler resides.
-Each subdirectory within the source directory has its own README file, describing the directories purpose.
+`make gtest; ./run_gtest`
+This will compile the test framework and run the tests.
+The errors found in the front-end test files are emitted, and can be used to understand what type of errors is being looked for.